Gabriel Moreno Player Props: Diamondbacks vs. Giants

 Giants Pitching Rankings

-- The Giants pitching staff ranks 11th in MLB with a collective 8.8 strikeouts per nine innings.
+- The pitching staff for the Giants has a collective 8.9 K/9, the 10th-best in the league.

-- The Giants have the 11th-ranked team ERA among all MLB pitching staffs (3.96).
+- The Giants have the 11th-ranked team ERA across all league pitching staffs (3.99).

-- Giants pitchers combine to allow 78 home runs (one per game), the 10th-fewest in the league.
+- Giants pitchers combine to allow the ninth-fewest home runs in baseball (80 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.